-- 5.3.1 At any meeting of the Central Disciplinary Committee the Chairperson and two other members shall constitute a quorum. - 5.3.2 If at any stage during the sitting of the Central Disciplinary Committee a member of the Committee is no longer able to participate in the proceedings, or is absent for any reason, the hearing will continue, provided that the panel is properly constituted and that the Committee is quorate.
+- 6.4.1 At any meeting of the Central Disciplinary Committee or the Gender-Based Violence Committee the Chairperson and two other members shall constitute a guorum. - 6.4.2 If at any stage during the sitting of the Central Disciplinary Committee or the Gender-Based Violence Committee a member of the Committee is no longer able to participate in the proceedings, or is absent for any reason, the hearing will continue, provided that the panel is properly constituted and that the Committee is guorate.